aerogear/native-android-example/README.md

         .build();
 ```

-#### Using queries, mutation and subscriptions
+### 2. Using queries, mutation and subscriptions
-Once client is build we can use it to run queries, mutations and subscriptions.
-On application start, a query, mutation or subscription are build
+Client is used to run queries, mutations and subscriptions.
+On application start, a query, mutation or subscription are build.
+For more information regarding building queries, mutations and subscription follow [Apollo Documentation for Android](https://www.apollographql.com/docs/android/).
 #### Query

 ```java